Is Combing Your Hair Too Much a Bad Thing?

 The Role of Combing in Hair Care

-- Detangling: Helps remove knots and tangles, making hair manageable and preventing matting.
+- Detangling: This process facilitates the elimination of knots and tangles thus making hair more manageable and preventing it from matting.

 What Happens When You Over-Comb?